- The Fiscal

 As of June 3, 2020, the Internal Revenue Service (IRS) had issued about 159 million direct payments to Americans — totaling nearly $267 billion — to help mitigate the financial burden of the COVID-19 pandemic.
 Those payments, known as Economic Impact Payments, are a key provision of the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 The Joint Committee on Taxation estimates that those payments will cost a total of $292 billion through 2021.

 Payments are based on a taxpayer’s adjusted gross income, filing status, and number of qualifying children (some people who don’t normally file taxes are also eligible).
 Taxpayers receive a payment of $1,200, or $2,400 for those filing jointly, plus $500 per qualifying child.
 However, those payments gradually phase out for incomes above $75,000 for single taxpayers, $112,500 for taxpayers filing as head of household, and $150,000 for married couples filing jointly.
 Taxpayers would be ineligible for any payment, unless they have a qualifying child, above the following income levels:

 Those income thresholds would increase by $10,000 for each child.

-The interactive map below shows the number, and total amount, of payments sent to taxpayers by state through early May.Learn more about the various policy measures that Congress has taken thus far to address the coronavirus.
+The interactive map below shows the number, and total amount, of payments sent to taxpayers by state.Learn more about the various policy measures that Congress has taken thus far to address the coronavirus.

 Image credit: Photo by Chip Somodevilla/Getty Images